microsoft/vscode-docs/docs/remote/remote-overview.md

 ### Remote Development extension pack

-The [Remote Development extension pack](https://aka.ms/vscode-remote/download/extension) includes three extensions that unlock the power of VS Code in a variety of situations.
+The [Remote Development extension pack](https://aka.ms/vscode-remote/download/extension) includes three extensions.
+See the following articles to get started with each of them:

-Click on the links below to learn more:

 - [Remote - SSH](/docs/remote/ssh.md) - Connect to any location by opening folders on a remote machine/VM using SSH.
 - [Remote - Containers](/docs/remote/containers.md) - Work with a sandboxed toolchain or container-based application inside (or mounted into) a container.